widgetti/solara/solara/website/pages/README.md

 Solara lets you use and build data-focused web apps (data apps) using reusable UI components.
 Your app will work in the Jupyter notebook and production-grade web frameworks (FastAPI, Starlette, Flask, ...).

 Solara uses proven technologies and mature standards.
 Grow from a one-off experiment in the Jupyter notebook or a dynamic data portal in production.
-Built on top of React-IPywidgets keeps your code complexity under control.
+Built on top of Reacton keeps your code complexity under control.

 We care about developer experience.
 Solara will give your hot code reloading and type hints to faster development.